 Changes to bereavement services

-Although this will be very difficult for everyone, Bereavement Service are advising that the numbers of those attending should be kept to a minimum.
+Although this will be very difficult for everyone, Bereavement Service are advising that the numbers of those attending should be kept to a minimum and only immediate family.
 A limit of 30 mourners has been put in place at the chapels.
 The limit will ensure that the UK Government’s social distancing measures are complied with.

 Those over the age of 70 and those with under underlying health condition are strongly discouraged from attending in line with UK Government guidance.